transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 {: caption="Table 2.
 Default resources for nodes on {{site.data.keyword.blockchainfull_notm}} Platform" caption-side="bottom"}
 ** These values can vary slightly if you are using {{site.data.keyword.cloud_notm}} Private.
 Actual VPC allocations are visible in the blockchain console when a node is deployed.

-While users of a free cluster **must use default sizes** for the containers associated with their nodes, users of paid clusters can set these values while the node is being created by clicking on the **Resource allocation** box during the creation of their nodes.
+While users of a free cluster **must use default sizes** for the containers associated with their nodes, users of paid clusters can set these values while the node is being created by clicking the **Resource allocation** box during the creation of their nodes.
 If this box is not checked, the default resource allocations, which can be seen below, will be used.

 For cases when a user wants to minimize charges without stopping or deleting a node, it is possible to scale the node down to a minimum of 0.001 CPU (1 milliCPU).
 Note that the node will not be functional when using this amount of CPU.

 While the figures in this topic endeavor to be precise, be aware that there are times when a node may not deploy even when it appears that you have enough space in your cluster.
 Make sure to reference your Kubernetes dashboard to see when components deploy and for error messages when they don't.
 In cases where a component doesn't deploy for a lack of resources, even if there seems to be enough space in the cluster, you will likely have to deploy additional cluster resources for the component to deploy.
 {:tip}

 The **Resource allocation** panel in the console provides default values for the various fields that are involved in creating a node.
 These values are chosen because they represent a good way to get started.
 However, every use case is different.
-While this topic will provide guidance for ways to think about these values, it ultimately falls to the user to monitor their nodes and find sizings that work for them.
-Therefore, barring situations in which users are certain that they will need values different from the defaults, a practical strategy is to use these defaults at first and adjust them later.
+While this topic provides guidance for ways to think about these values, it ultimately falls to the user to monitor their nodes and find sizings that work for them.
+Therefore, barring situations in which users are certain that they need values different from the defaults, a practical strategy is to use these defaults at first and adjust them later.
 For an overview of performance and scale of Hyperledger Fabric, which the {{site.data.keyword.blockchainfull_notm}} Platform is based on, see [Answering your questions on Hyperledger Fabric performance and scale](https://www.ibm.com/blogs/blockchain/2019/01/answering-your-questions-on-hyperledger-fabric-performance-and-scale/){: external}.

 After you have deployed the node, you need to **monitor the resource consumption of the node**.
-Configure a monitoring tool such as  [Sysdig](/docs/blockchain?topic=blockchain-ibp-sysdig) to observe the nodes and ensure adequate resources are available to the node containers when processing transactions.
+Configure a monitoring tool such as [Sysdig](/docs/blockchain?topic=blockchain-ibp-sysdig) to observe the nodes and ensure that adequate resources are available to the node containers when processing transactions.
 {: important}

 All of the containers that are associated with a node have **CPU** and **memory**, while certain containers that are associated with the peer, ordering node, and CA also have **storage**.
 For more information about storage, see [Persistent storage considerations](/docs/blockchain?topic=blockchain-ibp-v2-deploy-iks#ibp-console-storage) Note that when your Kubernetes cluster is configured to use any of the {{site.data.keyword.cloud_notm}} storage classes, the smallest storage amount that can be allocated to a node is 20Gi.

-You are responsible for monitoring your CPU, memory and storage consumption in your cluster.
+You are responsible for monitoring your CPU, memory, and storage consumption in your cluster.
 If you do happen to request more resources for a blockchain node than are available, the node will not start.
 However, existing nodes will not be affected.
 If you are using {{site.data.keyword.cloud_notm}} as your cloud provider, CPU and memory can be changed by using the console and {{site.data.keyword.cloud_notm}} Kubernetes Service dashboard.
 However, after a node has been created, storage can be changed later only by using the {{site.data.keyword.cloud_notm}} CLI.
 {:note}

 Every node has a gRPC web proxy container that bootstraps the communication layer between the console and a node.
 This container has fixed resource values and is included on the Resource allocation panel to provide an accurate estimate of how much space is required on your Kubernetes cluster in order for the node to deploy.
 Because the values for this container cannot be changed, we will not discuss the gRPC web proxy in the following sections.